jessemonroy650/Phonegap-Splashscreen-Test/README.md

 Platforms | Quirk
 ----------|------
 BlackBerry 10 | The config.xml file's AutoHideSplashScreen setting must be false. iOS | The config.xml file's AutoHideSplashScreen setting must be false.
-To delay hiding the splash screen for two seconds, add a timer such as the following in the deviceready event handler:
+SEE Documents for more details.